Tag: veterinary medicine

 Look closely at your lifestyle.

-If you are busy running around from one activity to another, you are not going to have time for a dog that needs to spend hours outside running and getting his or her energy out.
+If you are busy running from one activity to another, you won’t have time for a dog that needs to spend hours outside running and getting its energy out.

 Dogs aren’t the only pets to consider.
 A cat may be the perfect companion for you.
-They don’t need much — food, water, and a clean litter pan.
-Even if you work outside of the home for hours at a time, they would be content until you get home.
+They don’t need much, just food, water, and a clean litter pan.
+Even if you work outside the home for hours at a time, they would be content until you get home.
 They are not as social as dogs, so they make great pets for those who are really busy.

 Photo Courtesy of Canva